splunk/splunk-operator/docs/CustomResources.md

 ```

 ### A Burstable QoS Class example:
 Set the ```requests``` value for CPU and memory lower than the ```limits``` value to establish a QoS class of Burstable.
-The Standalone Splunk Enterprise instance should start with minimal indexing and search capacity, but should be allowed to scale up if Kubernetes is able to allocate additional CPU and Memory upto ```limits``` values.

-Example:
+Example: This Standalone Splunk Enterprise instance should start with minimal indexing and search capacity, but will be allowed to scale up if Kubernetes is able to allocate additional CPU and Memory up to the ```limits``` values.

 ```yaml
 apiVersion: enterprise.splunk.com/v1